-My Journey in the martial arts began in 2002 when I joined the White Crane Fujian Kung Fu club.
-My aim at the time was focused on Kung Fu.
-It was shortly after starting Kung Fu that my instructor Neil Johnson recommended I do the soft style Tai Chi called Shuang Yang.
-When Neil left the Fujian Club in 2006 I joined his new club White Crane Fighting Arts and trained with them until the end of 2016.
+My Journey to Tai Chi began in 2002 when I joined the Fujian White Crane Martial Arts club.
+It was shortly after starting that my instructor Neil Johnson recommended I do the soft style Tai Chi called Shuang Yang.
+When Neil left the Fujian Club in 2006 I joined his new club and trained with them until the end of 2016.
 During this time I gained my Tai Chi instructors grading and began teaching in 2010.

-While still with the White Crane Fighting Arts club I went to China in 2008 and 2012 and studied Dishu under Master Zei Pei Linn who is in direct lineage to Master Chen Yijiu.
+While still with the club I went to China in 2008 and 2012 and studied under Master Zei Pei Linn who is in direct lineage to Master Chen Yijiu.
 In 2011 he came to the UK where I was also privileged to be taught by him.

-From the very first tho, Tai Chi was best suited to me and although I enjoy the Kung Fu side my focus has always been more on the Tai Chi.
-The impact that Tai Chi has had on me has been significant on both a physical and mental level.
-The philosophy of softness, gentleness and the idea of letting go your attachment in favour of flow and smoothness has shaped how my life has developed over the last decade or so.
+From the very first I was best suited to Tai Chi and although I enjoy other martial arts my interest and focus has always been on the Tai Chi.
+The impact that Tai Chi has had on me at both a physical and mental level has been remarkable.
+The philosophy of softness, gentleness and the idea of letting go your attachments in favour of flow and smoothness has shaped how my life has developed over the last 15 years.